Do you think we could stop using the word “homeschooling, ” or even “unschooling,” and create a better term?

 “School” at it’s Root

-The biggest concern is the root for both homeschooling and unschooling is school.
-This implies that school is the reasonable, proper, and correct institution in which childhood should be directed and lived.
+The biggest concern is the root of both homeschooling and unschooling is school.
+This implies that school is the reasonable, proper, and correct institution in which children should be directed and live.

 School is New